jdechalendar/gridemissions/README.md

 # Download one of the datasets in bulk
 gridemissions_download --variable co2 --all
 ```
+Note that the data are downloaded to the `DATA_PATH` you configured during setup (see Installation notes below).

 You can also use the `api` module to retrieve data programmatically.
 This is what the `gridemissions_download` script uses under the hood.
 ```python